Chart Color Schemes

 Household Composition

-Ardeer - Albion features high concentrations of group households and lone person households, with a lower-than-average median household size
+Ardeer - Albion features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 59.1% of all households, including 22.2% couples with children, 22.0% couples without children, and 12.4% single parent families.
-Non-family households constitute the remaining 40.9%, with lone person households at 34.6% and group households comprising 6.3%.
-The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.9.
+Family households constitute 59.1% of all households, including 22.2% couples with children, 22.0% couples without children, and 12.4% single parent families.
+Non-family households comprise the remaining 40.9%, with lone person households at 34.6% and group households making up 6.3%.
+The median household size is 2.3 people, smaller than Greater Melbourne's average of 2.9.

 Frequently Asked Questions - Households